usmanmunara/interest_server/doc.md

 # API GROUP: INTERESTS

+## 'interests/user' GET --> FOR REGISTERED USER ONLY

+add query as a query param with key search so the backend can retrieve it as req.query.search.
+Unprotected api for now.

+## 'interests/demo' GET --> FOR DEMO ONLY

 add query as a query param with key search so the bacledn can retrieve it as req.query.search.
 Unprotected api for now.